Cruciate ligament rupture Vienna

 Which tendon for cruciate ligament replacement surgery?

 Hamstring tendons (semitendinosus and gracilis tendons STG): This is the standard tendon used by many sports orthopaedic surgeons to reconstruct a torn cruciate ligament.
-The tendon is harvested through a 2-3 cm incision on the inside of the tibial plateau or just above the popliteal fossa (post-medial harvesting), folded several times and reinforced with a special suture construct.
-If the graft is too small, the gracilis tendon can also be harvested through the same incision to reinforce the graft.
+The tendon is removed through a 2-3 cm incision on the inside of the tibial plateau or just above the popliteal fossa (post-medial removal), folded several times and reinforced with a special suture construct.

 Patellar tendon (=patellar tendon) BTB ( =bone tendon bone): In a patellar tendon graft, the middle third of the tendon is harvested with a bone block from the kneecap and another bone block from the tibial plateau.